Religious skepticism

 Religious skepticism is a type of skepticism relating to religion.
-Religious skeptics question religious authority and are not necessarily anti-religious but skeptical of specific or all religious beliefs and/or practices.
+Religious skeptics question religious authority and are not necessarily antireligious/clerical but rather are skeptical of either specific or all religious beliefs and/or practices.
 Socrates was one of the most prominent and first religious skeptics of whom there are records; he questioned the legitimacy of the beliefs of his time in the existence of the Greek gods.
 Religious skepticism is not the same as atheism or agnosticism, and some religious skeptics are deists (or theists who reject the prevailing organized religion they encounter, or even all organized religion).

 Overview

-The word skeptic (sometimes sceptic) is derived from the middle French sceptique or the Latin scepticus, literally "sect of the sceptics".
-Its origin is in the Greek word skeptikos, meaning inquiring, which was used to refer to members of the Hellenistic philosophical school of Pyrrhonism, which doubted the possibility of knowledge.
+The word skeptic is derived from the Greek word skeptikos, meaning inquiring, which was used to refer to members of the Hellenistic philosophical school of Pyrrhonism which doubted the possibility of knowledge.
 As such, religious skepticism generally refers to doubting or questioning something about religion.
 Although, as noted by Schellenberg the term is sometimes more generally applied to anyone that has a negative view of religion.

 The majority of skeptics are agnostics and atheists, but there are also a number of religious people that are skeptical of religion.
 The religious are generally skeptical about claims of other religions, at least when the two denominations conflict concerning some stated belief.
-Some philosophers put forth the sheer diversity of religion as a justification for skepticism by theists and non-theists alike.
+Some philosophers put forth the sheer diversity of religion as a justification for skepticism by theists and nontheists alike.
 Theists are also generally skeptical of the claims put forth by atheists.

-Michael Shermer wrote that religious skepticism is a process for discovering the truth rather than general non-acceptance.
+Michael Shermer wrote that religious skepticism is a process for discovering the truth rather than general nonacceptance.
 For this reason a religious skeptic might believe that Jesus existed while questioning claims that he was the messiah or performed miracles (see historicity of Jesus).
 Thomas Jefferson's The Life and Morals of Jesus of Nazareth, a literal cut and paste of the New Testament that removes anything supernatural, is a prominent example.